nlepage/go-wasm-http-server/README.md

 - `cacheName` (`string`): Name of the [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache) to store the WebAssembly binary.
 - `args` (`string[]`): Arguments for the WebAssembly module.
 - `passthrough` (`(request: Request): boolean`): Optional callback to allow passing the request through to network.

+## <abbr title="Frequently Asked Questions">FAQ</abbr> ❓

+### Are WebSockets supported?

+No, WebSockets aren’t and won’t be supported, because Service Workers cannot intercept websocket connections.

+However [Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events), which is an alternative to WebSockets, are supported, you can find the code for an example [here](https://github.com/nlepage/go-wasm-http-server/tree/master/docs/hello-sse) and the demo [here](https://nlepage.github.io/go-wasm-http-server/hello-sse/).

+### Is it compatible with TinyGo?

+Yes, an example and some specific information is available [here](https://github.com/nlepage/go-wasm-http-server/tree/master/docs/tinygo).

 ## Contributors ✨